socialistalternative/civicrm-api/README.md

 # CiviCRM API

-JavaScript (and TypeScript) client for [CiviCRM API v4](https://docs.civicrm.org/dev/en/latest/api/v4/usage/).
+JavaScript (and TypeScript) client for the [CiviCRM API](https://docs.civicrm.org/dev/en/latest/api/v4/usage/).

 Currently only tested in Node.js, browser support is work in progress.